-Detail Amount Pupil premium funding allocation this academic year £164,748 Recovery premium funding allocation this academic year £ 16,385 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £0 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Detail Amount Pupil premium funding allocation this academic year £121,880.00 Recovery premium funding allocation this academic year £ 12, 905 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £0 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
 Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
-Total budget for this academic year £181,133
+Total budget for this academic year £134,785 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year